nelo-crypto/feed-watcher-graphql/README.md

   harvardartmuseums API.
 The custom datasource will simply reroute the filters from the GraphQL query into harvardartmuseums API via `objects`'s resolver function.
 * In the `docs` folder there is an exported Postman collection to play around with the GraphQL endpoint.
+* Apollo Server was configured to support CORS in order to be used by the Frontend hosted at Vercel.

 ### Areas to improve